Chart Color Schemes

 Cultural Diversity

-Gowrie's cultural diversity was above average, with 20.8% of its population born overseas and 15.4% speaking a language other than English at home.
-Christianity was the predominant religion in Gowrie, comprising 50.5% of people.
-However, Judaism showed significant overrepresentation at 0.3%, compared to the Australian Capital Territory's average of 0.1%.
+Gowrie's cultural diversity was found to be above average, with 20.8% of its population born overseas and 15.4% speaking a language other than English at home.
+Christianity was the predominant religion in Gowrie, comprising 50.5% of the population.
+Judaism, however, was overrepresented compared to the Australian Capital Territory average, making up 0.3% of Gowrie's population versus 0.1%.

 Frequently Asked Questions - Diversity